Jordanian royal detained in alleged plot against King Abdullah II

 It was unclear how close the alleged plotters were to carrying out the plan, or what, exactly, they planned to do.
 The intelligence official described the plan as “well-organized” and said the plotters appeared to have “foreign ties,” though he did not elaborate.

-Among the others arrested was Sharif Hasan, who also is a member of the royal family; and Bassem Awadullah, a Saudi citizen, the official said.
+Among the others arrested was Sharif Hasan, who also is a member of the royal family; and Bassem Awadullah, a former senior official in the Jordan’s Royal Hashemite Court, the official said.

 Jordan, a close ally to the United States, has been hard-hit economically by the covid-19 pandemic as well as the fallout from massive waves of refugees from Syria, its northern neighbor.
 King Abdullah has ruled the country since King Hussein’s death in 1999, and cultivated close ties with a succession of U.S. presidents.
 The resource-poor kingdom of 10 million is a major partner in the U.S.-led campaign against the Islamic State and has assisted U.S. forces in security operations around the globe.